MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/anchoring.md

 1. Go to **Warehouse management \> Loads \> Load planning workbench**.
 1. On the **Sales lines** tab, find and select all the sales order lines for sales order 1 and sales order 2.
 1. On the Action Pane, on the **Supply and demand** tab, from the **Add** group, select **To new load**.
-1. In the **Load template assignment** dialog, in the **Load template ID** field, select a load template, such as *Stnd Load Template*. <!-- KFM: I get a warning that the weight or volume is exceeded.
+1. In the **Load template assignment** dialog, in the **Load template ID** field, select a load template, such as *Stnd Load Template*. <!-- KFM: I get a warning that the weight or volume exceeds capacity.
 Does that matter?
 Maybe use "40' Container" instead? -->
 1. Select **OK** to close the dialog.
 1. In the **Loads** section, find and select the load that you created.
 1. On the toolbar, select **Release \> Release to warehouse**.